Ibrahim778/BetterHomebrewBrowser/README.md

 ## Downsides
 1. Background downloads will be terminated without warning when you open an enlarged memory mode game.
 There is no way to avoid this, but it's not a problem in most cases.
-2. Sometimes it crashes.
+2. Sometimes it crashes on boot.
 In this case reboot and next time you launch the app hold L

+# Note
+This *is* an open beta.
+So don't be suprised if it crashes

 ## Credits
 1. Thanks to GrapheneCt for ScePaf reversing and EMPVA (Reference) and his CXML Compiler (Not Released)